An Axiom System for Feedback Centralities: Proofs

 Now, we sequentially combine nodes in $G'$ that correspond to the same node in walk $\varepsilon$ to obtain graph isomorphic to $G$.
 More in detail, for every $v \in V$, let us sequentially combine every node in $\{ v_i : i \in E_v \} \setminus \{v\}$ into $v$ (recall that $v$ is also $v_i$ with $i$ being the minimal index in $E_v$).
 By $G''=(V'',E'',b'',c'')$ let us denote the graph resulting from conducting this sequential combining for all nodes $v \in V$.
-Observe that from NC and Equation~\eqref{eq:lemma:ev-kp:super-regular-graphs:3} we get
+Observe that from NC and Equation~\eqref{eq:lemma:ev-si:super-regular-graphs:3} we get

-for every $v \in V.$ Hence, in order to prove that $F_v(G)=KP_v(G)$ it remains to prove that $G=G''$.
+for every $v \in V.$ Hence, in order to prove that $F_v(G)=SI_v(G)$ it remains to prove that $G=G''$.

 To this end, observe that indeed $V'' = V$ since all other nodes in $V'$ have been combined into one of the nodes in $V$.
 As for edges, observe that for any edge $(u,v) \in E''$ there exists $i \in \{1,\dots,N\}$ such that in the construction of graph $G''$ node $v_{i-1}$ was combined into $u$ (or $u = v_{i-1}$) and node $v_i$ was combined into $v$ (or $v = v_i$).
 In result, $(\varepsilon(i-1),\varepsilon(i))=(u,v)$, hence there exist $(u,v) \in E$.
 Converse reasoning is analogous.
-For node weights, for every $v \in V$ we have that $b''(v)=\sum_{v_i : i \in E_v} b'(v_i) = b(v).$ Finally, for edge weights observe that since combining nodes preserves the impact of edges (Equation~\eqref{eq:lemma:ev-kp:super-regular-graphs:2}), the impact of edge $(u,v) \in E''$ is the sum of impacts of edges $(v_{i-1},v_i) \in E'$ such that $v_{i-1}$ has been combined into $u$ (or $v_{i-1}=u)$ and $v_i$ into $v$ (or $v_i=v$).
+For node weights, for every $v \in V$ we have that $b''(v)=\sum_{v_i : i \in E_v} b'(v_i) = b(v).$ Finally, for edge weights observe that since combining nodes preserves the impact of edges (Equation~\eqref{eq:lemma:ev-si:super-regular-graphs:2}), the impact of edge $(u,v) \in E''$ is the sum of impacts of edges $(v_{i-1},v_i) \in E'$ such that $v_{i-1}$ has been combined into $u$ (or $v_{i-1}=u)$ and $v_i$ into $v$ (or $v_i=v$).
 There are exactly $m(u,v)/N$ of such edges and the impact of every edge in graph $G'$ is equal to $1/N$, thus

-Since, $(u,v)$ in $G''$ and $G$ have the same impact, $u$ has the same Katz prestige in both graphs (Equation~\eqref{eq:lemma:ev-kp:super-regular-graphs:4}), and both graphs are $\lambda$-out-regular (combining nodes preserves out-regularity), we get that $c''(u,v)=c(u,v)$.
-Thus, indeed $G''=G$ and $F_v(G)=KP_v(G)$.
+Since, $(u,v)$ in $G''$ and $G$ have the same impact, $u$ has the same Seeley index in both graphs (Equation~\eqref{eq:lemma:ev-si:super-regular-graphs:4}), and both graphs are $\lambda$-out-regular (combining nodes preserves out-regularity), we get that $c''(u,v)=c(u,v)$.
+Thus, indeed $G''=G$ and $F_v(G)=SI_v(G)$.

 It remains to prove that for any $x>0$ we have that $F_v(V,E,x \cdot b,c) = x \cdot F_v(G)$.
 To this end, consider graph $x \cdot G'=(V',E',x \cdot b',c')$ which is just graph $G'$ with node weights scaled by $x$.
 Then, from CY we get that $F_v(x \cdot G)=x/N$ for every $v \in V'$.
 Thus, when we perform identical sequential proportional combining of nodes as to obtain graph $G$ from $G'$, but we start from $x \cdot G'$, then we obtain graph $(V,E,x \cdot b, c)$, which is $G$ with node weights scaled by $x$.
 Therefore, from NC we get that $F_v(V,E,x \cdot b, c)= x \cdot F_v(G)$ for every $v \in V$. \end{proof}